Native American gaming: History

 Controversy arose when Natives began putting private casinos, bingo rooms, and lotteries on reservation lands and began setting gaming prizes which were above the maximum legal limit of the state.
 The Natives argued for sovereignty over their reservations to make them immune from state laws such as Public Law 280, which granted states to have criminal jurisdiction over Native reservations.
-States were afraid that Natives would have a significant competitive advantage over other gambling establishments in the state which was regulated, which would thus generate a vast amount of income for tribes.
+States were afraid that Natives would have a significant competitive advantage over other gambling establishments in the state which were regulated, which would thus generate a vast amount of income for tribes.

 In the late 1970s and continuing into the next decade, the delicate question concerning the legality of tribal gaming and immunity from state law hovered over the Supreme Court.
-The Court addressed the potential gambling had for organized crime through the Organized Crime Control Act of 1970.
+The Organized Crime Control Act of 1970 made it illegal to conduct gaming on tribal lands if said gaming would violate state laws, although the federal government did not take steps to enforce this statute.
 A report by the Department of Justice presented to the Senate Select Committee on Indian Affairs on March 18, 1992, concluded that through several years of FBI investigation, organized crime had failed to infiltrate Native gaming and that there was no link between criminal activity in Native gaming and organized crime.

 A Supreme Court ruling issued on July 9, 2020, which expanded tribal jurisdiction for the Muscogee (Creek) Nation in Oklahoma also opened the possibility for Native Americans to have more power to regulate casino gambling.

 Cabazon Band, 1980

 In the early 1960s, the Cabazon Band of Mission Indians, near Indio, California, were extremely poor and did not have much land because of neglected treaties in the 1850s by state senators.
-As Stuart Banner states, the Cabazon Band and the neighboring Morongo Reservation had "some HUD buildings and a few trailers, but that was about it.
+Historian Stuart Banner stated that the Cabazon Band and the neighboring Morongo Reservation had "some HUD buildings and a few trailers, but that was about it.
 There was nothing really there.
 The people simply didn't have a lot."
 The Cabazon Band turned to casino operations, opening bingo and poker halls in 1980.
 Shortly thereafter, the Indio police and the Riverside County Sheriff shut down the gambling halls and arrested numerous Natives while seizing any cash and merchandise held in the tribe's possession.
 The Cabazon Band sued in federal court (California v.
 Cabazon Band) and won, as did the Seminole Tribe in Florida.

-Although the tribe won in the lower courts, the Supreme Court reviewed the case in 1986 to reach a decision over whether Native reservations are controlled by state law.
-The Court again ruled that Native gaming was to be regulated exclusively by Congress and the federal government, not state government; with tribal sovereignty upheld, the benefits of gaming became available to many tribes.
+The Supreme Court reviewed the case in 1986 to reach a decision over whether Native reservations are controlled by state law.
+The Court again ruled that Native gaming was to be regulated exclusively by Congress and the federal government, not state government.
+With tribal sovereignty upheld, the benefits of gaming became available to many tribes.